signalogic/SigDL/README.md

 <a name="AccelerationFlowDiagram"></a>
 ## Model Acceleration Flow Diagram

 Below is a flow diagram showing deep learning model acceleration.
 Like model compression above, the process is multi-iterative with multiple test points.
 In this case, the focus is on accelerating model training, for example reducing training time to a day or several hours, or possibly less.
-When combined with model compression, the primary objectives are (i) map continuous integration and continuous deployment (CICD) onto available server resources (i.e. public cloud and/or private servers) and embedded targets (i.e. Edge and IoT products), and (ii) minimize CICD redeployment time, in order to increase reliability and robustness of Edge and IoT products.
+When combined with model compression, the primary objectives are (i) map continuous integration and continuous deployment (CICD) onto available server resources (i.e. public cloud and/or private servers) and embedded targets (i.e. edge and IoT products), and (ii) minimize CICD redeployment time, in order to increase reliability and robustness of edge and IoT products.

 &nbsp;<br/>